 - Section 3.2.8.5 Where the City has deemed that that the City Structure would not be compromised, as required by Section 3.2.4, development outside of the Central Area, including the Urban Growth Centres; Mobility Hubs; Major Transit Station Areas or intensification corridors which is seeking to exceed the limits established in Section 3.2.8.3 and 3.2.8.4 may only be considered subject to the submission of an amendment to this Plan. - Section 4.2.1.1 The Residential designations shown on Schedule "A" permit predominantly residential land uses including a full range of dwelling types ranging from single detached houses to high-rise apartments.
 Complementary uses, other than Places of Worship, shall be permitted subject to specific Secondary Plan policies or designations, and may include uses permitted in the Commercial and Institutional and Public Use designations of this plan, such as schools, libraries, parks, community and recreation centres, health centres, day care centres, local retail centres, neighbourhood retail, convenience retail or highway and service commercial uses. - Section 4.2.1.2 The policies shall prescribe a range of housing accommodation in terms of dwelling type, through appropriate housing mix and density policies.
-Such housing mix and density policies in Secondary Plans shall reference the Residential Density Categories... and also set out in the 'Residential Areas and Density Categories' definitions contained in Section 5 of this Plan: - 'Low Density Category' in the Official Plan permitting single-detached homes with a maximum density of 30 units per net hectare (12 units per net acre). - 'Medium Density Category' in the Official Plan permitting singledetached homes, semi-detached homes and townhouses with a maximum density of 50 units per net hectare (20 units per net acre). - The Credit Valley Secondary Plan is subject to the new housing and density categories of the Official Plan, and further prescribes a maximum density of 19.5 units per net residential hectare (8 units per net residential acre) and permits primarily single detached structural units. - Section 4.2.1.15 Brampton shall consider the following natural heritage planning principles in the design of residential development, including: - (i) Maintenance, enhancement and restoration of the features and functions of watercourses and drainage features;
+Such housing mix and density policies in Secondary Plans shall reference the Residential Density Categories... and also set out in the 'Residential Areas and Density Categories' definitions contained in Section 5 of this Plan:

-- (v) Protection, maintenance and restoration of remaining trees and woodlots; and, - (vii) That watercourse and valley corridors and an adequate buffer and/or setback shall be conveyed to the City or the Conservation Authority to be conserved in perpetuity from development, to protect their ecological features, functions and linkages including natural hazard management and ecosystem biodiversity. - Section 4.2.1.6 Brampton shall contribute to the achievement of the Region's intensification targets as set out in Section 3.2.2.1 by planning to accommodate at least 26,500 residential units between 2006 and 2031 within the built-up areas. - Section 4.2.2 Upscale Executive Housing is low density form of housing characterized by high value, high quality houses on large lots located in areas with enhanced street designs, open space and related community amenities.
-Upscale Executive Housing is planned to be located in various parts of the City in areas with attractive natural and man-made features. - Section 4.2.7.1 Residential development proposals and complementary uses, including schools, shall be evaluated in accordance with the Development Design Guidelines and Urban Design section of this Plan. - Section 4.6.6 Brampton looks to manage, restore, connect and where possible, enhance existing open space and natural areas, as feasible, as well as to buffer adjacent natural areas and identify opportunities to provide and enhance connections.
-Development and site alteration shall not be permitted on lands adjacent to natural heritage features. - Section 4.6.7 Development and site alteration is generally not permitted within a valleyland or watercourse corridor, and these lands including associated environmental hazards and defined conservation buffers, will be gratuitously conveyed to the City of Brampton. - Section 4.6.8 Development will be in accordance with the City's Woodlot Development Guidelines and the Province's Natural Heritage Reference Manual. - Section 4.7.2 Brampton shall develop a system of public parks and recreation facilities to provide the means to support both active and passive recreation pursuits at different scales and levels of accessibility.

-Section 4.11.3.2 - Community revitalization is encouraged throughout the City except on lands designated 'Estate Residential' and 'Open Space', and may take the forms of intensification and redevelopment that are compatible with the surrounding existing built-up area.
+- 'Low Density Category' in the Official Plan permitting single-detached homes with a maximum density of 30 units per net hectare or 12 units per net acre). - The Credit Valley Secondary Plan is subject to the new housing and density categories of the Official Plan, and further prescribes a maximum density of 19.5 units per net residential hectare (8 units per net residential acre) and permits primarily single detached structural units. - Section 4.2.1.6 Brampton shall contribute to the achievement of the Region's intensification targets as set out in Section 3.2.2.1 by planning to accommodate at least 26,500 residential units between 2006 and 2031 within the built-up areas. - Section 4.2.2 Upscale Executive Housing is low density form of housing characterized by high value, high quality houses on large lots located in areas with enhanced street designs, open space and related community amenities.
+Upscale Executive Housing is planned to be located in various parts of the City in areas with attractive natural and man-made features. - Section 4.2.7.1 Residential development proposals and complementary uses, including schools, shall be evaluated in accordance with the Development Design Guidelines and Urban Design section of this Plan. - Section 4.11.3.2 Community revitalization is encouraged throughout the City except on lands designated 'Estate Residential' and 'Open Space', and may take the forms of intensification and redevelopment that are compatible with the surrounding existing built-up area.

-While the proposed mid-rise apartment building and front loaded street townhouses exceed the maximum density prescribed in the Residential Density Categories set in Section 4.2.1.2 of the Official Plan and the Secondary Plan, the application conforms to Section 3.2.8.5 of the Official Plan as it demonstrates attributes such as the following which generally meets criteria (i) to (xii):
+While the proposed high-rise towers and back-to-back stacked townhouses exceed the maximum density prescribed in the Residential Density Categories set in Section 4.2.1.2 of the Official Plan and the Secondary Plan, the application conforms to Section 3.2.8.5 of the Official Plan as it demonstrates attributes such as the following which generally meets criteria (i) to (xii):